dacarlin/bagel-protocol/production.md

 + Chemical competent cells should be kept on ice at all times and never warmed
 + Program the thermocycler to perform steps 1-5
 + Some tips for [troubleshooting transformations from New England Biolabs](https://www.neb.com/tools-and-resources/usage-guidelines/chemical-transformation-tips)
-+ If you are getting poor transformation efficiency, try recovering with 500 µL of media
++ If you are getting poor transformation efficiency, try recovering with 400 µL of media for 2 hours at 37 C

 ## Day 2: Growth